 Individualized Day Supports is a structured day activity based on the individualized approved ISP.
 The intent of this service is to support individuals who would benefit and thrive in an atmosphere that is customized to focus on specified goals and preferences for a specified amount of time (i.e., those that are transitioning into retirement; those with degenerative conditions; or those that choose to no longer attend setting based Day Habilitation programs) for the purpose of advancing community integration.
-The supports would include activities such as, attending community college, volunteer work (which focuses on goals/outcomes and which is not based on recreational activities), participating in Senior Centers, or working on adult skill development in natural community based settings, for example.
+The supports would include activities such as volunteer work (which focuses on goals/outcomes and is not based on recreational activities, and is focused on community inclusion, community service, and general employment skills not specific to an employment goal), participating in Senior Centers, or working on adult skill development in natural community based settings, for example.
 Services and supports provided to individuals are tailored to their specific personal goals and outcomes related to the acquisition, improvement, and/or retention of skills.
 The services and supports consist of an integrated array of individually designed habilitation services and supports that are described in the approved ISP.
-For people who live in their own home or with their family, IDS may include provision of a meal, including preparation, packaging, and delivery, as needed.
+For people who live in their own home or with their family, IDS may include provision of a meal, including preparation, packaging, and delivery to the setting at which IDS is being provided, as needed.
 The provision of meals shall take place during typical lunchtime hours (11am-1pm).
 In order to receive this service, the person must be identified as having difficulty in shopping and/or preparing appropriate, nutritious meals.
 This meal shall be nutritionally adequate and prepared based on the person's specific needs as per the person's Level of Need, and, when necessary, the nutritionist/doctor's recommendation.
 This meal must meet one-third (1/3) of a person's Recommended Dietary Allowance (RDA) and must comprise of foods the person enjoys eating when not medically contraindicated.